thtg88/mmcms-demo-react-admin/README.md

-# mmCMS Admin Demo
+# React Admin Dashboard - mmCMS Demo
-mmCMS Admin demo is a ReactJS admin app built on top of an [mmCMS demo API project](https://github.com/thtg88/mmcms-api).
+React Admin Dashboard - mmCMS Demo, is a ReactJS admin app built on top of an [mmCMS demo API project](https://github.com/thtg88/mmcms-demo-api).
 This project was bootstrapped with [CoreUI React](https://github.com/coreui/coreui-free-react-admin-template) on top of [Create React App](https://github.com/facebook/create-react-app).

 ## Table of Contents